larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Consistency and Conflict Resolution {#appeals}

 Administrators and moderators shall act in a manner consistent with this memo and the guidelines approved by the IESG.
+Administrators can reverse a moderation decision without consulting an Area Director or the IESG.
 In cases of disagreement over a moderation decision, anyone may take the matter up with the responsible Area Director for resolution, or with the IETF chair if a responsible Area Director cannot be determined or is not assigned.
 If the disagreement cannot be resolved by the Area Director, that person may then appeal to the IESG, and subsequently to the IAB using the processes stated in {{Sections 6.5.1 and 6.5.4 of !RFC2026}}.